ManosKelig/University-Database-Management-System/readme.md

 The `Students` table includes:

 - `StudentID` which specifies the unique `ID` of the student as an `INTEGER`.
 For this reason the column has the `PRIMARY KEY` constraint applied.
-No students should have the same `ID`, therefore the `UNIQUE` constraint is also applied.
 - `Name` which specifies the student's name as `TEXT`.
 Only first names are used in this database for simplicity.
 - `MajorID` which references the `MajorID` column in the `Majors` table, and thus is specified as a `FOREIGN KEY`.
 - `DepartmentID` which references the `DepartmentID` column in the `Departments` table, and thus is also specified as a `FOREIGN KEY`.